emiliasato/ecommerce-analysis/README.md

 **Findings:**

 * Furnitures are not in the list of significant coefficients.
-* This means that the low review_score for furnitures may result from the delivery rather than the product itself.
+* This means that the low review score for furnitures may result from the delivery rather than the product itself.
-* On the contrary, `books`, `shoes`, and `food & drinks` are regularly driving higher reviews, even after accounting for generally quicker delivery time.
+* On the contrary, books, shoes, and food & drinks are regularly driving higher reviews, even after accounting for generally quicker delivery time.

 **Q. What happens if we remove the worst performing sellers?**